LenaMullerFrommeyer/beyond-consistency/beyond_consistency.md

 # Data analysis

 ***
+## Power Sensitivity Analyses

-## Power analyses
+## Power analyses for d = .4

-First, we run a power analysis for our model using recommendations from Brysbaert and Stevens (2018).
-We use the power analysis for the standardized model.
+First, we run power sensitivity analysis for our model using recommendations from Brysbaert and Stevens (2018).
+We run the power analysis for the standardized model using effect sizes between d = .4 and d = .1 to detect the smallest possible effect size that can be found with a power of at least 80%.

 ```r